MahdiSaberii/Non-Cartesian-SSDU-MRI/README.md

 ## 📝 BibTeX

-If you find this repository useful in your research, please consider citing our work:
+If you find this repository useful in your research, please consider citing our works:

 ```bibtex
 @inproceedings{saberi2026phase,